 How profitable is starting a cleaning business?

-A cleaning business can be profitable depending on location, target market size, and demographics.
+A cleaning business can be profitable side hustle depending on location, target market size, and demographics.
 To maximize profitability, it is important to analyze market trends for appropriate pricing strategies, offer customizable packages tailored to client needs, invest in professional software programs, maintain efficient supply organization, and encourage positive reviews from existing clients.

 Do I need a license to clean houses in NC?